Pennsylvania's new congressional map could boost Democrats

 The Democratic-majority state Supreme Court ruled last month in a party line decision that the district boundaries unconstitutionally put partisan interests above neutral line-drawing criteria, such as keeping districts compact and eliminating municipal and county divisions.

-The decision is the first time a state court threw out congressional boundaries in a partisan gerrymandering case.
-Registered Democratic voters and the League of Women Voters originally sued last June.
+It's the first time a state court threw out congressional boundaries in a partisan gerrymandering case, this one brought by registered Democratic voters and the League of Women Voters last June.

 Republicans appear to face an uphill battle in federal court.